mariolpgz/mariolpgz.github.io/about.md

 permalink: /about/
 ---

 I'm a 2nd year grad student in statistics at the University of Texas in Arlington.
-I also work for GM Financial in Risk Management as Credit Risk Analyst.
+I also work for GM Financial in Risk Management as a Credit Risk Analyst.

 ### More Information